Public Notices

 Nockamixon Resident Survey Results

 An online Comprehensive Plan Update survey was launched on October 15, 2024 with a response due date of November 30, 2024.
-The survey link was distributed/advertised to Nockamixon residents as follows:
+The survey link was distributed/advertised to Nockamixon residents via the Nockamxion website, Fall Newsletter mailing, flyers, and hard copies made available at the township office.

 At the December 3, 2024 Planning Commission meeting, Bucks County Project Planners, Deanna Miller and Brynn-Erin Kerr, reviewed the results from the Comprehensive Plan Update Resident Survey as follows: